ElasticSA/spout/README.md

 # Elastic EC_Spout demo scripts

-Script for the Elastic Stack demonstrations; but can also be used on their own.
+Demonstration scripts for the Elastic Stack; but can also be used for other purposes.

 ## Getting Started

-Look at the follow scripts as they are not tied to any specific demo environment and be used anywhere:
+Look at the following scripts as they are not tied to any specific demo environment and can be used anywhere:
- - agent_install_enroll.ps1|sh
+ - agent_install+enroll.ps1|sh
  - beats_install.ps1|sh
  - beats_configure.ps1|sh
- - utilities.ps1|sh
+ - (utilities.ps1|sh)

 The ps1 scripts are powershell scripts for Windows and the sh scripts are shell scripts for Linux.